 New Model Laws from the LPDD Team

-LPDD.org is being continually updated with new legal resources.
+LPDD.org is being continually updated with new, external legal resources.
 Below is a brief selection of recently added resources of special interest.

 California Executive Order on Zero Emissions Vehicles.
 California’s Governor signed a September 2020 executive order requiring sales of all new passenger vehicles to be zero-emission by 2035 and additional measures to eliminate harmful emissions from the transportation sector.
 Following the order, the California Air Resources Board will develop regulations to mandate that 100 percent of in-state sales of new passenger cars and trucks are zero-emission by 2035 – a target which would achieve more than a 35 percent reduction in greenhouse gas emissions and an 80 percent improvement in oxides of nitrogen emissions from cars statewide.

 SMUD’s Avoided Carbon Metric for Efficiency.
 Sacramento Municipal Utility District, the publicly owned utility in California’s capital city, is now the first utility in the country to count avoided carbon emissions from the existing building stock as part of its progress on energy efficiency.
 Measuring energy efficiency in terms of avoided CO2 emissions could be an effective way to incentivize utilities with decarbonization targets to adopt building electrification, provided that those utilities are also greening their power supply.